-- Engineering Recommendation G98: Requirements for the connection of Fully Type Tested Micro-generators (up to and including 16 A per phase) in parallel with public Low Voltage Distribution Networks on or after 27 April 2019.
-This can be downloaded free of charge via the DCode as well as ENA website. - Electricity Safety, Quality and Continuity Regulations (ESQCR) 2002, Section 22: Statutory Instrument Number 2665, available free of charge. - Ofgem's information about how to get an electricity connection for a new building or site.
+- Engineering Recommendation G99, Requirements for the connection of generation equipment in parallel with public distribution networks on or after 27 April 2019.
+This can be downloaded free of charge via the DCode as well as ENA website. - Engineering Recommendation G59, relating to the connection of generating units to the distribution systems of licensed Distribution Network Operators.
+This is not applicable to generation connecting after the 27th April 2019. - Electricity Safety, Quality and Continuity Regulations (ESQCR) 2002, Section 22: Statutory Instrument Number 2665, available free of charge.